strindberg/emacsj/README.md

 - Search Forward Text (`ctrl-s`).
 The search text is interpreted as literal text, and the search direction is forward in the editor.
 - Search Backward Text (`ctrl-r`).
 The search text is interpreted as literal text, and the search direction is backward in the editor.
 - Search Forward Regexp (`ctrl-alt-s`).
-The search text is interpreted as a egular expression, and the search direction is forward in the editor.
+The search text is interpreted as a regular expression, and the search direction is forward in the editor.
 - Search Backward Regexp (`ctrl-alt-r`).
 The search text is interpreted as a regular expression, and the search direction is backward in the editor.